It really does pay to do your research before you buy. From drum size to spin speed, discover what you need to know to get the best washing machine.

 We survey thousands of washing machine owners every year to find out how satisfied they are with the brand they've bought and whether they'd recommend it to a friend.

-Buy from one of the top two most reliable washing machine brands and customers tell us nine-in-ten of their machines are still fault-free after nine years of ownership.
+Customers of the top two most reliable washing machine brands tell us nine in 10 of their machines are still fault-free after nine years of ownership.

-But you want be be wary of the brand that just 16% of previous owners said they'd buy another machine from.
+But customers of another brand aren't nearly as impressed - only 16% of previous owners said they'd buy another one if its machines.

 Gone are the days of standardised box models too.
 Brands are adding larger portholes with coloured glass, sophisticated control panels and even contrasting colour door trims.